ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 To run {{ model }}, you need to start a _persistent session_ and set it as the target session for the model run.

 #### Start a new _persistent session_ {: .no-toc }
-To start a new _persistent session_ on _Gadi_, using either a login node or an ARE terminal instance, run the following command:
+To start a new _persistent session_, using either a _Gadi_ login node or an ARE terminal instance, run the following command:
 ```
 persistent-sessions start <name>
 ```